Kutztown University Procedures and Information for Severe Weather

 Typical Severe Weather Alerts (adjusted for pandemic):

-KUTZTOWN UNIVERSITY, CLASSES CANCELED/LIBERAL LEAVE.
+KUTZTOWN UNIVERSITY, CLASSES CANCELED/OFFICES OPEN, LIBERAL LEAVE.
 This decision will be made prior to or during the class and/or administrative office schedule.
 If the class schedule has begun, classes may be curtailed for the remainder of the day at a designated hour including evening classes.
 Classes will be held virtually for the remainder of the day.
 Any classes not able to be held virtually, must be made up at a later date.
 Essential employees must remain and/or report, unless otherwise directed and all offices are open.
 Rohrbach Library will remain open.
 All staff employees must report on time, remain at work or may be offered the ability to utilize liberal leave or telework, subject to supervisory approval.
 Other programs and events, whether sponsored by the university or not, may or may not be canceled.
 If classes are canceled after a certain point in the day, any classes that are in progress at the designated closure time may meet up until that time.
 Instructional experience time from all missed classes must be made up as stipulated by the Pennsylvania Code of Higher Education and communicated by the Office of the Provost.

 Staff members designated to be critical to the continuation of key university operations and services.
 Essential personnel status is communicated to designated employees as part of the position description or via a separate communication.